Place in the Sun Fruit Tea Lemonade

 How long does homemade iced tea lemonade keep in the refrigerator?

 Up to 3 days, covered.
-The flavor actually improves slightly on day two once everything melds together.
-Stir before pouring each time, and if you want to get even further ahead, brew and store just the honey-sweetened tea concentrate for up to 5 days, then add the lemon juice and cold water when you are ready to serve.
+Stir before each pour.
+For prep further ahead, store just the sweetened tea concentrate for up to 5 days and add the lemon juice and cold water when ready to serve.

 Is Place in the Sun Tea caffeine-free?